toylim/paperwork/flatpak/README.markdown

 only builds Paperwork for amd64 (aka x86\_64).
 If you want to run Paperwork on i386 or arm, you can use the [Flathub version](https://flathub.org/apps/details/work.openpaper.Paperwork).

-If you don't know what architecture your computer is based and if it has more than 2GB of RAM, you can probably ignore this chapter and keep reading.
+If you don't know what architecture your computer is based and if your computer has more than 2GB of RAM, it is probably compatible with amd64.

 # Quick start